candicodeit/personal-goals/2018/12-december.md

 - [x] Finish [Writing for Designers](https://www.goodreads.com/book/show/42139749-writing-for-designers)
 - [x] Finish [WorkParty](https://www.goodreads.com/book/show/36373909-workparty)

+### Week 50: Reflection
+Last week, I'm reminding of how much I appreciate the friendships I still have from previous jobs.
+I enjoyed spending time with the friends I made at Barnes & Noble.
+The one of the things I wanted to be better about in 2019 is maintaining the relationships I have.
+Since I don't work with people face-to-face every day, I have to make sure I still gain that in-person interaction somewhere else, regardless if it's work-related or personal.

+I also enjoyed listening to [WorkParty](https://www.goodreads.com/book/show/36373909-workparty).
+I thought this was mostly going to be advice for mostly marketing fields but it seems like it's something that can apply to all businesses.
+The advice can be applied to anyone wanting to start on their own.
+Some could probably even apply to every day work life such as knowing how much you're worth and ALWAYS asking for a raise.
+I've found that women don't often evaluate themselves as they should whereas men are always asking for more money.
+Personally, I know I work a lot and I do a lot of what is not in my job description.
+I don't often get the credit but usually I don't worry about it, which is a huge mistake.
+I may be the only one who advocates for myself.

+My highlight last week revolved around my UX coursework for Designlab.
+I often worry about perfection but forget that I can iterate.
+I'm not making this a sales pitch tomorrow.
+I have time to tweak here and there.
+Work for iteration, not perfection.

 ---

 ## Week 51: Dec 17 - 23 (Dad's Birthday)